cbrownstein-lambda/lambda-docs-mkdocs/docs/hardware/tensorbook/getting-started.md

 This command adds kernel boot options needed for Ubuntu to run properly on the Tensorbook.

-{% hint style="info" %}
+!!! note

     Be sure to note any custom kernel boot options before running this command. **Running this command will remove all custom kernel boot options.**
-{% endhint %}

 Lambda Stack is now reinstalled in Ubuntu.